Property transfer tax

 If you live in your own home, you must pay income tax on the so-called imputed rental value (Eigenmietwert, valeur locative).
 The imputed rental value is approximately 60 to 70 per cent of the rent that would be payable on the property if it were leased on the open market.
 So, as a homeowner, you pay additional taxes.
 In return, however, in your tax return you are allowed to deduct what you spend on your home in mortgage interest and maintenance costs from your income.

-If you own residential property, you must also pay a property tax (Liegenschaftssteuer, impôt foncier) in around half of the cantons.
-The tax amounts to around 0.2 to 0.3 per cent of the estimated value of the property.
+If you own residential property, you must also pay a property tax (Liegenschaftssteuer, impôt foncier) in more than half of the cantons.
+The tax amounts to around 0.01 to 0.3 per cent of the estimated value of the property.
 The taxpayers are the owners or co-owners named in the land register.

 If you own an apartment, a house or a plot of land, you must declare this in your tax return and pay tax on the value as an asset.
 The amount of any mortgages can be deducted from the value of this asset when you fill in your tax return.

 Do you own a second home or a holiday home?

 You have to pay property tax and wealth tax (see above) on second homes or holiday homes in the canton where they are located, and you are also taxed on their imputed rental income.
 Normally, though, you do not have to fill out two tax returns.
 It is sufficient if the tax office in the canton where your second or holiday home is located receives a copy.

 Holiday homes abroad are taxed where they are located.
 This means that you do not have to pay tax in Switzerland, but you have to pay what is due under the tax system where the property is situated.
 However, you still need to declare the holiday home on your tax return, as it will be taken into account when determining the rate at which you must pay tax on your local income and assets.

 Property gains tax